HydroshieldMKII/Sinatra-SSM/README.md

 ## Configuration

-To configure the SimpleSessionManager, you must have a JSON file with at least the following structure for your users:
+You must have a JSON file with at least the following structure for your users:

 ```json
 [